Fjords and Birdcliffs

 Enjoy the luxury of hiking light between the most beautiful places in the Nature Reserve.

 Many of these bays and coves were inhabited throughout the last centuries but the area was abandoned in the 50's and 60's due to increased job opportunities and better quality of life in the surrounding towns.
-There are no roads, power lines or other manmade structures except a few summer houses in some parts of the area and ruins of times gone by.
+There are no roads, power lines or other manmade structures except a few summerhouses in some parts of the area and ruins of times gone by.
+Natures command of the area for the last fifty years makes it a very special place.
+Part of the Nature Reserve, is the Jökulfirðir area (Glacier Fjords); five fjords within one large bay, each one with its own special character.

-In the summer of 2013 we will offer, for the first time, to our guests to stay at the old farmhouse Kvíar.
+We will stay two nights at the old farmhouse in Kvíar.
 It was a big farm up until 1948, when the family decided to do like the rest of the region's inhabitants and search for easier life in the towns along the coast.
 The house hasn't been in use since then, but we've now fixed it up and made it cozy and comfortable for our guests to stay, making it the perfect place to spend the first days in the Nature Reserve before heading on to even wilder locations.

 You can be sure that trekking through Hornstrandir will leave you amazed and packed with memories that will last a lifetime.